SMART WATER METERS

 In addition to Automatic Meter Reading, Taggle’s technology is being used to collect data from a wide range of other sensors.

-Data from such sensors can provide a new level of information for SCADA systems, allowing operators to get a more complete picture of what is happening across their networks.
+Data from such sensors provides a new level of information and insights on remote assets, allowing operators to get a more complete picture of what is happening across the water and wastewater network.

 Apartment buildings, shopping centres and commercial properties